Probability and Statistics Index > SPSS Statistics > How to Make an SPSS Frequency Table

 SPSS is a popular statistical software package commonly used for the social sciences.
 A frequency distribution table can give you an idea about the spread of your data in a glance.
-They are commonly introduced in elementary statistics and AP statistics, although you may have encountered them in basic math classes.
-Frequencies form the foundation of further study in statistics, like probabilities and distribution tables.
-They take seconds to create in SPSS once you have entered your data into a worksheet.
+Frequencies form the foundation of further study in statistics, like probabilities and distribution tables; They take seconds to create in SPSS once you have entered your data into a worksheet.
 SPSS uses the Frequency command to populate frequency tables.

 How to Make an SPSS Frequency Table: Steps:

 Example problem: You are studying people in a group home and want to look at their ages at a glance.
 Create an SPSS frequency table for the following ages: 2, 3, 4, 6, 8, 44, 34, 33, 45, 56, 57, 56.